KorfLab/snakehive/russell/examples.md

 Scripts can also be run in the shell directive.
 They would run like they would normally on the command line.
 In `mk_input.smk` rule, `mk_input.py` is called on and arguments are passed with sys.argv.

+# 01_example

+## Goal
+- Show how Snakemake interacts with slurm
+- Adhere to best practices by finding the minimum required resources for a job

+## Explanation of Slurm Directory
+The cleanest way to run Snakemake is to use profiles since they allow for the desired Snakemake options to be neatly put into a yaml file.
+When running Snakemake as a job in hive, specifying `jobs` instead of `cores` is needed because using `cores` will run Snakemake locally instead of on the cluster.

+In order to run each rule separately, a jobsript has to be specified in the slurm profile.
+This will allow Snakemake to submit a unique job to the cluster for each rule.
+This process is important because it allows each rule to run with its own resources.
+So one rule can use more resources when a different rule can use less.

+## sbatch script
+There are two sbatch scripts that run snakemake `snakerun.slurm` and `test.slurm`.
+The only difference between the two is that `test.slurm` is used to test the entire workflow from start to finish.
+- `test.slurm` will recreate all conda environments and rerun all the rules. - `snakerun.slurm` is what you would see in a functioning workflow.
+It will only create conda environments if needed and only run rules as needed.

+## Memory usage finder
+It is good practice to only request resources as needed.
+Requesting too much waste resources that someone else can use, and requesting too little kills the job.
+It is always recommended to find the maximum amount of resources the job and each rule takes.

+`run_checker.sh` and `get_mem.slurm` are used to submit multiple of the same jobs and collect the maximum about of memory used by snakemake.

+The memory used by each job can be obtained by wrapping the command in `usr/bin/time`.
+In this example, the time command was installed in the conda environment and called upon in the rule.

 # 02_example

 ## Goals:
 - Provide exmaple of wildcard usuage
 - Provide example of how config files are used
 - Provide example of `params` directive
+- Show how python code can be used in Snakefiles
+- Provide example of multithreading

 ## Snakefile Explanation
-`rule all` is where wildcards should be expanded using `expand()`.  `expand()` used in conjunction with wildcards allows multiple similar files to be called on without having to explictly stating each one.
+`rule all` is where wildcards are expanded using `expand()`.  `expand()` used in conjunction with wildcards allows multiple similar files to be called on without having to explictly stating each one.
 In this case, the name of the wildcard is `num` and it corresponds `trials` in the config file.

 ## More Snakemake Rules Explanation
 In any rule, contents of a config file can be accessed using `config['<someconfig>']`.
 When a .smk file is used in the main Snakefile, the config file must be specified in a directive called `config` in the module.
 After specifying the config file in the main Snakefile, configs can be accessed in the .smk file as if it is part of the main Snakefile.

 `params` is a directive that allows for more variables to be specified outside of the code that is run.
-In this example, `rule mk_db` inside of `mk_in.smk` uses `params` as a way to specify flags.
-Specifying flags outside of the code that is run makes it more clear what the flags are and makes them easier to change if needed.
+In this example, `rule get_read` uses params as a way to control the length and amount of reads generated, and these variables are meant to be changed depending on the user's wants.
+For best practices, variables that are meant to be changed should call upon a config from the config file because the goal is to have only one file that controls the operation of the Snakemake pipeline. `params` can also be used as a way to organize options for flags as seen in `rule mk_db`.

+`threads` is a directive that specifies the number of threads a rule can use.
+If the number of cores is less than the specified threads, Snakemake will automatically use less threads instead of erroring out.
+For best practices, the number or threads should be optimized for memory usage and time.

-## Why use config files
+## Why Use Config Files
-Config files should be used to keep the main Snakefile clear.
-Everything in the config file can be specified before `rule all` in the Snakefile, but that could get messy and make the logic of the workflow harder to follow.
+Config files are used as a way to control the Snakemake pipeline.
+It provides the user with one file where all the options for the pipeline are stored, and modifying the pipeline only takes modifying one file.
+Having one file that controls the pipeline allows it to be flexable and organized.

+## Python code in a Snakefile
+Any amount of python code can be used before `rule all` is specified.
+This can be useful for generating a list that gets used as a wildcard in the following rules.
+It is possible to specify configs like python variables, but this goes against best practices because it could make the Snakefile messy and harder to follow.